dai-jing/RestKitSample/README.md

   2. create `RKObjectMapping` for this model class.
   `RKObjectMapping *mapping = [[RKObjectMapping alloc] initWithClass:[self class]];`
   3. configure mapping.
-  `temp is the key of JSON data get from webservice, currentTemp is the property of the class` `[mapping addAttributeMappingsFromDictionary:@{@"temp" : @"currentTemp"}];`
+  // temp is the key of JSON data get from webservice, currentTemp is the property of the class `[mapping addAttributeMappingsFromDictionary:@{@"temp" : @"currentTemp"}];`